-- Over the past fifty years, the population of the Village of Coloma has generally increased steadily since 1960.
-Following a low of 312 in 1960, the population increased by about 48 percent to 461 in year 2000. - Migration has played a greater role in population change in Waushara County than natural increase between 1950 and 2005. - Since natural increase rates were negative, the entire increase in population in Waushara County since 1990 can be attributed to in-migration. - Population density in the Village of Coloma was less than the county average for villages, with an average of 435 persons per square mile. - In 1990, the median age in the Village of Coloma was slightly higher than the median age in Waushara County at 39.7 years.
+- Over the past fifty years, the population of the Town of Coloma has grown in every decade.
+Overall the population increased by about 95 percent between 1950 and 2000. - Migration has played a greater role in population change in Waushara County than natural increase between 1950 and 2005. - Since natural increase rates were negative, the entire increase in population in Waushara County since 1990 can be attributed to in-migration. - Population density of 20 persons per square mile in the Town of Coloma was less than the county average. - In 1990, the median age in the Town of Coloma (37.7 years) was slightly lower than the median age in Waushara County (38.6) and higher than the median age of the state (32.9). - By 2000, the Town of Coloma at a median age of 48.2 years had the third oldest median age in the county.

-U.S. Census, 2000; ECWRPC
+18 U.S. Census, 2000; ECWRPC